 COURT ORDER NOT REQUIRED

 If you own a home in Alabama, it is important to be aware that Alabama is a non-judicial foreclosure state.
-What this means is that a court order is not required for a mortgage holder to take back the house or property.
-This makes it more difficult for a foreclosure lawyer to help you renegotiate or modify your mortgage, or to make a claim of wrongdoing on the part of the lender.
+What this means is that a court order is not required for a mortgage holder to take back the house or property and foreclose.
+This makes it more difficult for a foreclosure defense lawyer to help you renegotiate or modify your mortgage, or to make a claim of wrongdoing on the part of the lender.

 NOTICE NOT REQUIRED

 In Alabama, the mortgage company will not always send you notice that your mortgage is in foreclosure, but they are required to publish a notice of foreclosure in a local newspaper for three weeks in a row.
 After this, the mortgage company can sell your house.

 While the options for foreclosure defense may be limited in Alabama and other states that don't require a court proceeding for lenders to take a property back, filing for bankruptcy will halt the foreclosure process immediately.
 Foreclosure is a time sensitive process and if you are looking to keep your home, you need to act quickly and contact a foreclosure defense lawyer.
 Once your home is sold at auction it will be too late for Chapter 13 Bankruptcy to offer any protections.

 In general, since Chapter 13 Bankruptcy requires a repayment plan, the bankruptcy trustee must know that you are working or otherwise have a sustainable income.
 If this is the case, bankruptcy can give you the opportunity to repay any missed mortgage payments so you will be current in your payments by the time your Chapter 13 Bankruptcy is discharged.